corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Adjust custom scripting for new leader system
     * Adjust Zdremite extra defensive armies - there is currently a bug with creating armies (even defensive ones) resulting in them spawning in orbit of the planet
     * Integrate underlying changes for technologies
-* 10.0.1 Update for Stellaris version 3.8.3 "Gemini" - ensure primitive armies spawn on the surface of their planets
+* 10.0.1 Update for Stellaris version 3.8.3 "Gemini" - ensure pre-FTL armies spawn on the surface of their planets
-* 10.0.2 Make code more flexible, where possible, with fallen empire and primitive country types
+* 10.0.2 Make code more flexible, where possible, with fallen empire and pre-FTL country types

 ## Source Code